Government Procurement

 • $100,000 or greater for construction

-There are certain exceptions to procurement under the NWPTA, including:
+There are certain exceptions to procurement under the NWPTA, including the following:

 Frequently Asked Questions